ChinaNetCloud/nc-backup-py/README.md

 `# python setup.py`

-This step should work correctly, if it does you can skip the following sub-section and go to "Edit the configuration file and change parameters":
+This step should work correctly, if it does you can skip the following sub-section called "Create user to run backup":

+#### How to contribute to the project and joing the development team as volunteer:

+1- Install the `test-dev` branch and get it to work.
+2- Create an [issue](https://github.com/ChinaNetCloud/nc-backup-py/issues) and start discussion providing as many details as possible, with maintainers team.
+3- Once the isue is accepted you will be addred to the team as contributor, then you can start development.
+4- Commit to your own branch.
+5- Send merge request to test test-dev once done with your feature.
+6- Iterate :P.

 #### Create user to run backup